Surfer12/week4micrototal/reports/computer-architecture-analysis.md

 ### Structure Overview

 - The complete adder is implemented as part of a larger computer architecture
-- Utilizes ALU (Arithmetic Logic Unit) for addition operations
+- Utilizes a 4-bit Carry-Lookahead Adder (CLA) within the ALU (Arithmetic Logic Unit) for addition operations
+- The ALU takes two 4-bit inputs, A and B, and a control signal (AddSub) to select between addition and subtraction
-- Incorporates register file for temporary storage
+- Incorporates a register file for temporary storage of operands and results
 - Features data memory for operand storage

 ### Detailed Adder Design